Are you a writer?

 Are you told that you are too sensitive?

 This is not an uncommon characteristic in those of us who are creative.
-Even one who might be accused of excessive machismo, Ernest Hemingway, was a deeply sensitive person.
+Even one who might be accused of excessive machismo or toxic masculinity, Ernest Hemingway, was a deeply sensitive person.
 Upon first reading, his stories can be construed as epic adventures, read them a second time and you will find they are introspective examinations of the human condition.

 The simple truth is, whether we are creating great works of art, or simply great works of our own art, to tell a tale, we have to not just become one with the characters, we must become the characters.

 When I write, the characters are not merely extensions of me — while I am writing, I am that character.
 It is why, when writing a book in which the main character commits suicide, I had to step away for days, if not weeks at a time.
 The emotional connection I was creating was such, that it overwhelmed me.